Democrat Barnes set to challenge GOP Wisconsin Sen. Johnson

 “We’re a 50-50 state and so every race in Wisconsin, just by definition, is going to be decided by a few percentage points one way or another,” said former Gov. Jim Doyle, a Democrat.
 “And those few percentage points in Wisconsin may well determine what the course of the nation is in the coming years.”

-Elsewhere Tuesday, voters in Vermont — the only state to never have a woman in its congressional delegation — chose a woman, Becca Balint, as the Democratic nominee for the state's lone House seat.
+Elsewhere Tuesday, Connecticut Republicans were picking an opponent to face two-term Democratic Sen. Richard Blumenthal, with a Trump-backed candidate running against an establishment-supported former GOP leader of the state House of Representatives.
+Voters in Vermont — the only state to never have a woman in its congressional delegation — chose a woman, Becca Balint, as the Democratic nominee for the state's lone House seat.
 She is favored in the race to replace Rep. Peter Welch, who won the Democratic nomination for the Senate seat long held by Patrick Leahy, who is retiring.
-In Connecticut, Republicans were picking an opponent to face two-term Democratic Sen. Richard Blumenthal.
 And Minnesota Republicans chose Dr. Scott Jensen, a COVID-19 vaccine skeptic endorsed by the state GOP, to face Gov. Tim Walz.

 But the most-watched races are in Wisconsin, where Trump has kept up his pressure campaign to cancel President Joe Biden's 2020 victory.
 Biden won by nearly 21,000 votes, four years after Trump also narrowly won the state by roughly the same margin.
 The 2020 outcome has been upheld in two partial recounts, a nonpartisan audit, a review by a conservative law firm and multiple lawsuits.